Aptomi/k8s-app-engine/docs/language.md

         service: mysql
 ```

-In order to control service dedication/sharing, one would use a special "keys" field inside an allocation.
+In order to control service dedication/sharing, you can use a special `keys` field inside an allocation.
-For example, this would mean that each team will receive its own dedicated instance of MySQL:
+For example, the following YAML block specifies that each team will receive its own dedicated instance of the `mysql` service:
 ```yaml
 - kind: contract
   metadata: